Sincil Bank: Stacey-West Stand

-This was the traditional home-end up until 2013 but now takes visiting fans who bring large numbers of supporters.
-Built in 1990, the Stacey-West Stand is named after two lifelong supporters - Bill Stacey and Jim West - who died in the Bradford City stadium fire.
-It replaced the old Railway End terrace in 1990, which had a goods rail line running behind the enclosure until the line was demolished in the early 1990s.
+This was the traditional home end up until 2013 but now takes visiting fans who bring large numbers of supporters.
+Built in 1990, the Stacey-West Stand is named after two lifelong supporters, Bill Stacey and Jim West, who died in the Bradford City stadium fire in 1985.
+It replaced the old Railway End terrace in 1990 which had a goods rail line running behind the enclosure until the line was lifted in the early 1990s.
 The Stacey-West Stand first had areas of terracing at either end with a large area of seating in between so that supporters had the choice of sitting or standing at games.

-However, when City were promoted to the old Division Two at the end of the 1997–98 season, the stand was made entirely terraced.
-This was because a number of large clubs then in Division Two, such as Manchester City, Stoke City and Burnley were expected to bring large travelling support to the ground.
-This convinced the club that the Stacey-West stand should hold visiting fans, rather than a portion of the Co-op Stand.
-However, when the club was relegated back to the old Division Three in May 1999, a grant by the Football Trust partially enabled just under 2,000 seats to replace the Stacey-West Stand terracing which meant that, for the first time in the history of Lincoln City, it was an all-seater stadium.
-The stand continued to house visiting supporters until it was given back to home fans in the 2002 close-season.
-But at the start of 2013/14 season it was announced that the stand would no longer be housing home supporters but only used as an away-end for large quantities of supporters.
+However, when City were promoted to the old Division Two at the end of the 1997–98 season, the stand was renovated to be entirely terraced.
+That was because a number of large clubs then in Division Two, such as Manchester City, Stoke City and Burnley, were expected to bring large travelling support to the ground.
+That convinced the club that the Stacey-West Stand should hold visiting fans, rather than a portion of the Co-op Stand.
+However, when the club was relegated back to the old Division Three in May 1999, a grant by the Football Trust partially enabled just under 2,000 seats to replace the Stacey-West Stand terracing which meant that, for the first time in the stadium's history, it was an all-seater stadium.

+The stand continued to house visiting supporters until it was given back to home fans in the 2002 close season.
+But at the start of 2013/14 season it was announced that the stand would no longer be housing home supporters but only used as an away end for large quantities of supporters.
 As of 2016 the stand is used for home fans on certain games.

 Rilmac Stand

 Named as part of a two-year sponsorship with GoCar motor dealership in 2009.
 Previously named the I.M.P.S.
 Stand since 2003 when local company Industrial Marine Power Services signed a sponsorship agreement with the club.
 The stand was built in 1992 and houses 17 executive boxes, Strikers bar for supporters and companies using the executive boxes and the Centre Spot, a fans' bar that welcomes both home and away supporters on matchdays.
 It replaced the old South Park stand, which consisted of a small seated area and a terrace.

-As of 2013 visiting supporters now sit in half of the Bridge McFarland Stand and the Family Stand.
-If a large away crowd is expected then the Stacey West Stand is used to accommodate away fans instead.
-Ahead of the 2022/23 season, the Imps announced that local business Rilmac had become sponsors of the stand, replacing Kryptocloud after two seasons holding the rights to the stand.
+Visiting supporters sit in half of the Bridge McFarland Stand and the Family Stand.
+If a large away crowd is expected, the Stacey West Stand is used to accommodate away fans instead.
+Ahead of the 2022/23 season, the Imps announced that local business Rilmac had become sponsors of the stand, replacing Kryptocloud after two seasons holding the naming rights.